 So if we are presenting and analyzing arguments then brains, no matter how complex, wouldn’t be enough to account for this activity: we would also require non-physical, simple, and non-spatial minds.
-Substance dualism, unlike other forms of dualism that dispense with substances (for example, property dualism which accepts, on the one hand, that mental properties are not physical and, on the other hand, denies they are properties of a substance), can offer us an account of these minds for at least three reasons:
+Substance dualism, unlike property dualism which accepts, on the one hand, that mental properties are not physical and, on the other hand, denies they are properties of a substance, can offer us an account of these minds for at least three reasons:

 (1) According to property dualists, mental properties are an epiphenomenon of brain activity, that is, they are effects that have no capacity to cause effects themselves.
 To borrow a metaphor from Williams James, epiphenomenal properties would be like the shadows that accompany a traveller.
 But if we are substances then we may be beings capable of action.
 As G. W. Leibniz put it in the first line of his Principles of Nature and Grace, “A substance is a being capable of action.”
 And this capacity seems required if we intentionally form, assert, deny, connect, infer, analyze, and justify propositions that can be true or false.
-The capacity to act also seems required if, as I think, reasoning and critical thinking require free will or the ability to choose from among real alternatives and justify the claim we think is true.
+Moreover, the action that marks critical thinking is best understood as action that flows from a free will or one with the ability to choose from among real alternatives and justify the one that appears the most sensible.